Python REST APIs + Flask + Angular CRUD Example

 Therefore, remove everything from app.component.html file and put only <router-outlet></router-outlet> in this file and now save the file.
 You should now see the output as “user-list works!” on home page.

-We will perform CRUD operations on user information, so we need to have user model class.
-Create src/app/user.ts file with below source code:
+I will perform CRUD operations on user information, so I need to have user model class.
+Create src/app/user.ts file with below source code.

 export class User {